schoeberl/cae-lab/lab3/README.md

 Why is immediate loading so fundamental?

+### Step, Breakpoint, and Run

+Extend you program with a handful of more instructions to explore the functions of the Venus simulator.
+You can clear the registers and the program counter by pressing _Reset_.
+Step through your program with _Step_ or run you program to completion with _Run_.

+Another important concept is a breakpoint.
+You can set a breakpoint by clicking into the instruction.
+A breakpoint is marked by coloring it red.
+Another click into the instruction will clear the breakpoint.

+With a breakpoint you can _Run_ he program until it reaches the breakpoint.
+There you might explore some values in the registers.

 ### Computing with ALU Instructions

 A computer can compute.
 "Of course!", you will say.